elcoco/serialkiller/README.md

 ### Introduction
 Nobody likes to use the arduino IDE, but it functions well for uploading code to your MCU.
 One problem I experienced while using my favorite editor, was that you have to exit the serial
-monitor to free the serial port so code can be uploaded.
+monitor to free the serial port, so code can be uploaded.
 SerialKiller is a serial monitor that can be externally signaled to free up the serial port.
 ```
 # This example will free up serial, upload code and connect to serial again.
 $ sk -l && arduino --upload my_super_awesome_project.ino && sk -u